 - A. Annual Financial Statement (AFS)

 - B. Demands for Grants (DG)

 - C. Finance Bill

 - D. Statements mandated under FRBM Act:

 - i.
 Macro-Economic Framework Statement

 - ii.
-Fiscal Policy Strategy Statement
+Medium-Term Fiscal Policy cum Fiscal Policy Strategy Statement

-- iii.
-Medium Term Fiscal Policy Statement

 - E. Expenditure Budget

-- F. Receipts Budget
+- F. Receipt Budget

 - G. Expenditure Profile

+- H. Budget at a Glance

-- H. Memorandum Explaining the Provisions in the Finance Bill
+- I. Memorandum Explaining the Provisions in the Finance Bill

-- I. Budget at a Glance

-- J. Outcome Budget
+- J. Output Outcome Monitoring Framework

+- K. Key Features of Budget 2020-21

-The documents shown at Serial A, B, and C are mandated by Art.
-112,113, and 110(a) of the Constitution of India respectively, while the documents at Serial No. D (i) (ii) and (iii) are presented as per the provisions of the Fiscal Responsibility and Budget Management Act, 2003.
-Other documents are in the nature of explanatory statements supporting the mandated documents with narrative in a user-friendly format suited for quick or contextual references.
+The documents shown at Serial Nos.
+A, B, and C are mandated by Art.
+112,113 and 110 (a) of the Constitution of India respectively, while the documents at Serial No. D (i) and (ii) are presented as per the provisions of the Fiscal Responsibility and Budget Management Act, 2003.
+Other documents at Serial Nos.
+E, F, G, H, I, J and K are in the nature of explanatory statements supporting the mandated documents with narrative in a user-friendly format suited for quick or contextual references.
+The "Output Outcome Monitoring Framework" will have clearly defined outputs and outcomes for various Central Sector Schemes and Centrally Sponsored Schemes with measurable indicators against them and specific targets for FY 2020-21.
 Hindi version of all these documents is also presented to the Parliament.
-A web version is hosted at http://indiabudget.nic.in, with hyperlinks, intended to make more efficient and user-friendly access to all documents.
+A web version is hosted at http:// indiabudget.gov.in, with hyperlinks, intended to make more efficient and user-friendly access to all documents.